top of page

 OUR CURRENT SEASON

-Our 2024-2025 season will feature two free chamber music concerts at the Altadena Main Library and four free chamber music concerts at the Altadena Community Church.
-Our season is funded by the Altadena Library, a grant from the Pasadena Community Foundation, and our generous donors.
+Our 2025-2026 season is still in the planning stages.
+We have scheduled 1 free chamber music concert in the fall at the Altadena Main Library and hope to add an additional 3 or 4 free chamber music concerts in the spring at the Westminster Presbyterian Church.
+Our season is funded by the Altadena Library, a grant from the Pasadena Community Foundation, a grant from the Altadena Rotary, and our generous donors.

 HeaderLogo.png